 Roxanne: We agree with you there!
-I wanted to know what’s the most difficult situation you’ve had to deal with in your career, and how has it helped you grow?
+I wanted to know what’s the most difficult situation you’ve dealt with in your career, and how it helped you grow?

 Jack: Well one thing is if you’re not growing, there’s something wrong.
 And I tell this to people, you’ll need to learn every day.

 I think the more difficult a situation, or more impactful a situation, there’s more to learn from, right?
 You can either make it a bad thing or you can learn from it.
-I think the most difficult things I have faced in my business career as an entrepreneur, as an owner of a business, has been when partnerships have gone sour.
+I think the most difficult things I have faced in my business career as an entrepreneur, as an owner of a business, is when partnerships go sour.
 When there are disagreements amongst owners, that destroys companies.

 Trying to say to people that you like, you worked with, you’ve sweat with, you’ve cried with, you’ve done a lot of things with, you’ve built things with, saying, “Hey, it’s time for us to split,” that’s just really hard.
-It’s always hard to fire anybody, but somebody that’s been with you a long time, at the partnership level, the director level?
-Lawyers typically have to get involved.
-All kinds of negotiation – it’s so distracting and so distasteful, that’s been probably the worst thing I’ve gone through.
+Fire anybody is hard, but somebody that’s with you a long time, at the partnership level, the director level?
+That typically involves lawyers.
+All kinds of negotiation – it’s so distracting and so distasteful, and that’s probably the worst thing to go through.

 I think what you learn is to be more careful about who you do business with.
 You learn ultimately that money’s not the most important asset somebody can bring to you, that you have to be a cultural fit.
 You have to associate with people that believe what you believe.
 It took me a while because when you’re starving for cash and somebody wants to write you a check, you’re willing to maybe overlook some things – and I think maybe it’s because we’re financially better off or maybe it’s because I’m wiser (I hope it’s the latter), I have learned that it is important to be on the same page.
 Culture is something I know a lot about now, that hiring any employee needs to be a cultural fit before a skillset.